ploFirework/poc-svg-2-img/README.md

 Open `index.html` in your browser and manipulate the colors by updating the text boxes.
 UI to mutate SVG on left and rendered PNG on right.
 Right-click to save the PNG in local folder as `testsave.png`

 Open `testsave.html` to view the PNG on a yellow background, to demonstrate the alpha layer is intact, as evidenced by the slight shadow gradient.

+## Notes
+- Consider using OffscreenCanvas API with a Web Worker to do image rendering (and Posting?) in a separate thread, keeping the UI for the user fast and responsive. (https://developer.chrome.com/blog/offscreen-canvas/)